kinephos/ha-addon-wazuh/README.md

-# Example Home Assistant add-on repository
+# Home Assistant Add-on Wazuh Agent

-This repository can be used as a "blueprint" for add-on development to help you get started.
+Experimental add-on to see if I can get the Wazuh agent to work correctly within Home Assistant

 Add-on documentation: <https://developers.home-assistant.io/docs/add-ons>